200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-CaffeineandMalpractice.md

 When most of the supportive players are sipping, wrap the scene up; the player to the left becomes the new active player.

-Play begins with the active player (chosen by seniority) describing what it was like to be a doctor, playing all the roles because you weren’t there, unless you were.
+Play begins with the active player (chosen by seniority) describing what it was like to be a doctor, playing all the roles because you werenâ€™t there, unless you were.

 Frame and play out scenes in the following order:
 Describe yourself being virtuous.